akebu6/Android-Beginner-Projects/README.md

 ### 2. Online App Store

-The project introduces beginners to working with the server (maked using PHP) and pulling data from the server to display on an Android device.
+The project introduces beginners to working with the server (made using PHP) and pulling data from the server to display on an Android device.
 <br>-This app uses <b>Volley</b> for the interactions with the server.
 <br>-It uses <b>Piccaso</b> for the process of the acquisition and representation of the images.

 ### 3. Quotes App

-This app takes quotes from the "https://api.quotable.io/" Api and dynamically displays them by the touch of the screen, using <b>Retrofit 2</b>.
+This app takes quotes from the "https://api.quotable.io/" API and dynamically displays them when you tap your screen, using <b>Retrofit 2</b>.

 ### 4. Tic Tac Toc Game